webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/rendering-pages.md

 <Page url="/my-awesome-page" />
 ```

-This will automatically fetch the content for the published page that has "/my-awesome-page" set as its URL via the page builder.
+This will automatically fetch the content for the published page that has "/my-awesome-page" set as its URL via the Page Builder.

 > More information on publishing pages and page revisions can be found [here](/docs/webiny-apps/page-builder/revisions-and-publishing)

 ### Full example

-The following code shows a simple component in which we utilize the shown `Page` component:
+The following code shows a simple component in which we utilize the `Page` component:

 ```jsx
 import React from "react";